The Best Wired Routers for Home or Small Business

 Before Buying a Router

-Most people would say it’s simply a box that your devices connect to to get internet.
+Most people would say it’s simply a box that your devices connect to for internet access.
 That’s true, but simplistic.
-More correctly, a router is a device that directs traffic between networks.
+More correctly, a router is a device that directs network traffic between different networks.
 As such, it typically handles other network functions like firewall, IP address management, and DNS for the downstream networks it manages.
 There are some great animations explaining this function if you’re interested.

 That seems like a lot of devices most people don’t have.
-The reason for that is consumer ‘routers’ provided by ISPs combine all these devices into one modem router.
-They typically have a connection port for the internal modem, possibly a phone, coaxial, fiber optic, or similar cable, a built in wireless access point, and a few switch ports for wired devices.
+The reason is that consumer wireless routers provided by ISPs combine all these devices into one modem router.
+They typically have a connection port for the internal modem, possibly a phone, coaxial, fiber optic, or similar cable, a built-in wireless access point, and a few switch ports for wired devices.

-As good as WiFi has become in recent years, it is still subject to interference and bandwidth sharing with the rapidly growing number of wireless devices in our homes and businesses.
-For most uses the resulting fluctuations in speed and latency will not be an issue, but in certain high performance situations, such as online gaming, consistency is critical.
+As good as Wi-Fi has become in recent years, it is still subject to interference and bandwidth sharing with the rapidly growing number of wireless devices in our homes and businesses.
+For most connected devices the resulting fluctuations in speed and latency will not be an issue, but in certain high-performance situations, such as online gaming, consistency is critical.

 The obvious downside is the need for cables to connect everything together.
 You could have Ethernet data points installed to run these out of sight (I have these in my home as it was built in the days of 802.11b WiFi), or you may be able to place the router close to the devices you need wired access for.
 Even in that case you’ll have extra clutter to deal with compared with wireless networks.

 Can you plug a wireless router into a wired router?